anthonyamar/my-second-brain/Projects/Books and Binders.md

 - Total spended on books
 - Total weight

 I also needed to keep notes on my [rare books](Collecting%20old%20books.md), espcialy on prices.
-It took me a day to code a working MVP using #Ruby on #Rails, #PostgreSQL, #React, #HTML and #CSS.
+It took me a day to code a working [MVP](MVP%20(Minimum%20Viable%20Product).md) using #Ruby on #Rails, #PostgreSQL, #React, #HTML and #CSS.
 I spend two additional days to list each book at hand, on my computer.

 I'm happy with the result.
 Now, each time I buy a new book, I instantly add it to my list, and I can refer to it now, make new stats or new features as I need.